Correctional Officer

 Is it unlawful for a C/O to date the spouse (babymomma) of someone incarcerated in the jail he works at or used to work at?

-Asked by JJ over 9 years ago
+Asked by JJ almost 10 years ago

 You are talking about jails rather than prisons as far as I can tell.
 The rules are different, at least sometimes.
 Also, some Correctional Officers working for local jurisdictions are Public Officers, some are Peace Officers.
 Different rules there too.
 It is unlikely a C/O would be dating someone who is actually in jail where he works.
 That isn't exactly dating, though it could be sexual contact.
 In most situations in most states ANY sexual contact between custody and prisoners is highly illegal.
 It is considered rape under pretty much all circumstances and regularly leads to people getting fired and prosecuted.
 In most jurisdictions if a Peace Officer is actively involved with someone who is on probation or parole it must be reported to the employer.
 The relationship would be frowned on and might be considered illegal.
 It is a very dangerous, and very tricky, situation.